 For me, it’s always been the path of least resistance.
 I don’t know how inspirational or motivational that is.
 I’ve always been the kind of person to go with the flow.
 So, I just went along with this for a while until I could sort some of the things out.
 After a few years, I was just like, ‘Let’s just accept that I’m an actor.’

 Smriti Kiran: You were 23 when you got the National Award.
 What does it do to the mind of a budding actor?

 It was a little bit of a thrill as well.
 It was so unexpected – it’s not something I had worked towards but it was a lot of positive encouragement.
 Not that I really thought, ‘Now I must be an actor!’.
-I have this imposter syndrome where I find it hard to believe.
-So, when people would tell me I’m a good actor, especially when I was young – like my family and close people would say, ‘Oh, you’re such a good actor,’ and I’d be like, ‘They don’t know.
+I have this imposter syndrome where I find it hard to believe that I’m good.
+Whenever my family and close friends would tell me that I was a good actor, especially when I was young, I’d just be like, ‘They don’t know.
 They just love me – that’s why they are saying it.’
-So, then it was good to kind of hear it from outside as well.
+So, it was good to kind of hear it from outside as well.
 ‘Acha theek hai.
 This is what people are considering to be good.’
 That was good to know.

 Smriti Kiran: Your early years were almost like you were helping out family.
 You were working with people you were comfortable with.
 Do you think it helped that you never had that pressure of being an actor?